 For more about this see: CPDLC Preflight Setup.

-For our example we'll highlight the FIR boundary between Gander and Shanwick, and enter the addresses found in the ICAO Gold Manual, Appendix E.
+For our example we'll highlight the FIR boundary between Gander and Shanwick, and enter the addresses found in the ICAO Document 10037, Appendix B.

 Figure: Example Plotting Chart, (Eddie's notes)